juniorgasparotto/SysCommand/documentation/en.md

 ## <a name="output-razor" />Using template Razor

 Another option to display outputs is to use templates `Razor` .
-This mechanism is designed for simple things, it's very important to say that it lacks several features such as: debug, intellisense, highlight and analyze errors.
+This mechanism is designed for simple things, it's very important to say that it lacks several features such as: debug and error analysis.

 To use `Razor` should follow some simple steps:

 * By organization, create a folder named "Views".
 * If you want more organization, create a subfolder within the folder "Views" with the `Command` name.
-* Create a template file with the extension "razor" inside the folder "Views".
+* Create a template file with the extension ".cshtml" inside the folder "Views".
 This file must have the same name as the action (method)
 * Implement your template and can use the variable "@Model"
-* Display the properties of the file. "razor" and configures it with the **Build Action = Embedded Resource** or with the **Copy to Output = Copy aways**.
+* Display the properties of the file ".cshtml" and configures it with the **Build Action = Embedded Resource** or with the **Copy to Output = Copy aways**.
 This is required for the template manager find the file in the "bin/" just in case the use of the **Copy to Output** or within the Assembly from the default application domain by using the **Build Action**.

 **Example:**